 Principal Investigator

 Maria Apostolaki joined Princeton University as an Assistant Professor of Electrical and Computer Engineering in August 2022.
-She is associated with the CS Department, CITP, and DeCenter.
-Her research draws from networking, security, blockchain, and machine learning.
+She is associated with the Computer Science Department, CITP, DeCenter, and AI Lab.
+Her research draws from networking, security, formal methods, and machine learning.
 Overall, her goal is to design and build networked systems that are secure, reliable, and performant.

 NetΣyn's Cheerleader